West Broadway River Corridor Project

 Share West Broadway River Corridor Project on Facebook Share West Broadway River Corridor Project on Twitter Share West Broadway River Corridor Project on Linkedin Email West Broadway River Corridor Project link

-The West Broadway River Corridor Project is designed to improve ecological, recreational and safety conditions along the Clark Fork River between McCormick Park and the California Street Bridge.
-The project provides multiple opportunities to improve river form and function and to redefine how Missoulians interact with this section of the Clark Fork.
-Project partners include the City of Missoula Parks and Recreation and Public Works and Mobility departments, Missoula Redevelopment Agency, Trout Unlimited and Montana Fish, Wildlife & Parks.
+The West Broadway River Corridor Project aims to improve ecological, recreational, and safety conditions along the Clark Fork River between McCormick Park and the California Street Bridge.
+Project partners include the City's Parks and Recreation and Public Works and Mobility Departments, the Missoula Redevelopment Agency, Trout Unlimited, and Montana Fish, Wildlife & Parks.

 Project Planning Area